rdahis/website/content/sections/about.md

 I am an assistant professor (senior lecturer) at the [Department of Economics at Monash University](https://www.monash.edu/business/economics).
 My research interests lie at the intersection of Politics, Environment, and Development Economics.
-It has been published in journals such as the Review of Economics and Statistics and the Journal of Public Economics.
+It has been published in journals such as the American Economic Journal: Applied Economics, the Review of Economics and Statistics and the Journal of Public Economics.

 I have co-founded [Data Basis (Base dos Dados)](https://data-basis.org/), a nonprofit start-up with the mission to make access to high-quality data universal in Brazil and beyond.
 We build tools such as a search engine and a public datalake to facilitate data work for academics, journalists, policy makers, companies, and developers.